 Social media management tools

 Entrepreneurs and small businesses often complain that managing their social media presence is very time consuming, but there’s an easy solution.
 If you still haven’t tried scheduling your social media posts, my friend, get started now.
 At least give it a try.
 One of the most effective ways to improve your productivity is to batch task, and Buffer, Hootsuite, TweetDeck (Twitter only) and Friends+Me (Google+ only) do just that by allowing you to schedule social media posts in advance.

 (On a side note: Hootsuite and TweetDeck are slightly baffling to the uninitiated, so you may find you need a YouTube tutorial or two to get started).

 There are lots more free social media tools out there that you can use to analyse, monitor and keep an eye on their social media presence.
-I’ve tried and tested a fair few, and my three current favourites are Moz’s FollowerWonk (Twitter only), Klout and Affinio Discovery, which by the way is a lot of fun to use.
+I’ve tried and tested a fair few, and my current favourites are Moz’s FollowerWonk (Twitter only) and Klout.

 Finally, let’s talk about shortened URLs, indispensable when character space is so precious.
 Many of the social media scheduling tools include the use of their own URL shorteners, but I use the standalone tool Bit.ly.
 I just like their puffer fish.
 Oh, and the analytics.
 Speaking of which…

 There are companies out there that make in a day what you will earn in the next thirty years, and they still use Google Analytics.
 So, if it’s good enough for them, why shouldn’t it be good enough for you?
 Get it set up correctly (pay for external help if necessary, or even better, learn to do it yourself – check out Udemy for quality training at a very reasonable price) and start using it.